henry-jacq/photogram-old/README.md

 > Before starting the project, make sure you install NPM

-- Install project dependencies from package.json
+- Install the project dependencies from package.json

-- Change directory
+- Change directory to grunt

 - `cd project/grunt/`